What is Flaxseed? How can I include Flax Seed in my Daily Routine - User Guide

 1. Introduction

 Flax seed botanical name is Linum Usitatissimum, some other common names are alsi, linseed, atasi, katan, and flax.
 It is mainly found in the Indian region – Madhya Pradesh, Uttar Pradesh, Maharashtra, Bihar, and Rajasthan.
 The seeds and the oil of the plant are used for their medicinal health benefits, the seeds increase the volume of the urine.
+It is one of the crops to be cultivated for its oil, bark fiber, and flax.

 Flax Seed or flax is one of the most important oilseeds, it is a many-branched, bushy annual plant, with erect, slender stems growing up to 30 cm high with alternate, stalkless leaves and blue flowers in loose clusters.